AdobeDocs/experience-platform.en/help/tags/extensions/web/websdkplugins/web-sdk-plugins.md

 Use this reference for information about configuring the Web SDK Plugins extension, and the options available when using this extension to augment the [!DNL Adobe Experience Platform Web SDK] Extension.

-## Configure the Web SDK Plugins extension
+## Configure the Common Web SDK Plugins extension

 This section provides a reference for the options available when configuring the Web SDK Plugins extension.

 >[!IMPORTANT]
 >
->The Web SDK Plugins extension is intended to augment the [!DNL Adobe Experience Platform Web SDK] extension, however, you do not need to have it installed for the extension to work as expected.
+>The Common Web SDK Plugins extension is intended to augment the [!DNL Adobe Experience Platform Web SDK] extension, however, you do not need to have it installed for the extension to work as expected.

 No additional configuration is required at the extension level.